 The first thing that is important to know is that the Barracuda Email Security Service (ESS) is not a normal mail service.
 It does not accept incoming mail, close the connection, process the mail and then deliver it.

-It is what is known as a relay service.
+It is what is known as a relay or pass-through service.
 It does the following

 1. The sender connects to the ESS service

 2. They send the "mail from" and "rcpt to" commands

 3. ESS reads the "rcpt to" and if

 a.)
 If it is an ESS customer domain

 b.)
 If it is outbound mail coming from an authorized customer IP

 4. ESS connects to the domains destination server

 5. ESS monitors the data between the sending and recipient servers

 a.) it checks for intent (domains or addreses on our blocklists)